CrescentKohana/TohsakaBot/README.md

 * Gems specified in Gemfile

 ## Usage
+1. Switch to the root folder of the bot and run `bundle install` to install required gems.
-Start the bot by changing to the root folder of the bot and running `bundle exec ruby run.rb`.
+2. Start the bot by running `bundle exec ruby run.rb`.